DMX-Controlled LED Neon Flex for Architectural Projects—A Technical Guide

 Programming and Control Strategies

-- Implementing schedules for automatic lighting changes
+- Setting up automatic timers for lighting changes

 Maintenance and Troubleshooting